kartoza/docker-geosafe/README.md

 celery -A headless.celery_app worker -l info -Q inasafe-headless -n inasafe-headless.%h
 ```

-The third one is to start up celery worker for InaSAFE that handles analysis
+The third one starts up a celery worker for InaSAFE that handles analysis

 ```
 # ssh into InaSAFE-Headless celery container (exposed port is 9004 in the